CluedIn-io/CluedIn.Enricher.VatLayer/README.md

 ## Simple Usage

-To create a Git repository for a new C# project follow the steps below:
+1. To create a Git repository for a new C# project follow the steps below

 ```Shell
 # Clone the CSharp template repository and step into the new folder